w3f/General-Grants-Program/grants/grants.md

     * Scalable cluster
     * Tools for easy deployment
     * Parachain development kits
+  * New languages and libraries
+    * Targeting deterministic Wasm
   * New chains
     * Interesting new blockchains that can act as parachains
     * Adaptations of existing blockchains as parachains